 An IVR, sometimes called an Auto Attendant, is used to play a menu to callers with your different departments and then divert callers directly to the appropriate department.

-Watch the video above or follow the steps below to learn how to build an IVR
+Follow the steps below to learn how to build an IVR.

 Step 2 - Find the callflow you want to modify and click the edit button

 Step 4 - Click on the IVR widget to edit.
-Name your IVR then click on IVR prompt file.
-Select the audio file that you want to play when callers reach your IVR.
+Name your IVR then click on IVR Audio to upload your audio file that tells your callers which key to press for each option.

 Note - the names that you give your departments or options will show up in your reports, including your IVR Report.